-Glenmary East is a small community located off Brentlinger Lane to our north and Glenmary Subdivision to our west and south.
+Welcome to the Glenmary East Homeowners Association Web Site Glenmary East Section I & II is a small community located off Brentlinger Lane.
 The properties were developed in 1998 and completed in 2008.
-Glenmary East Section I and II consist of 61 lots.
-Section I is Sewell Drive, Herring Court and Old Toll Rd.
-Section II is Baumler Place and Baumler Ct.
+Glenmary East Section I and II consists of 61 lots.
+Section I is Sewell Drive (between Brentlinger Lane and Old Toll Road only), Herring Court and Old Toll Road.
+Section II is Baumler Place and Baumler Court.
+See photo below.

 A new Board of Directors was formed on June 14, 2011.
 Each member has accepted his/her new responsibilities.
 We have assembled a Board that is very conscientious and dedicated to protecting and improving the integrity of our neighborhood.
 Lonnie Wright has continued with the new Board and we greatly appreciate the knowledge he will be sharing with the new members.

 Some of the main purposes of this Web site are to help keep the Association better informed of meetings, improvements to the community, events, covenant issues and dues.
 We strive to serve our members interests.
 This Web Site has vital information for someone who is about to purchase property in our deeded community.